-If your college prepares a Comprehensive Annual Financial Report (CAFR), a letter of transmittal is required.
+If your college prepares an Annual Comprehensive Financial Report, a letter of transmittal is required.
 The following guidelines are suggested for presentation and minimum content:

-- The letter should be included in the introductory section of the CAFR (that is, before the financial section).

-- The institution's Chief Financial Officer must sign the letter.

-- The minimum contents include the following:

-- Management's responsibility for financial information

-- An explanation of the sections of a CAFR

-- Definition of the financial reporting entity

-- Economic condition and outlook including such topics as:

-Overview of the local economy

-- Information regarding major industries affecting the local economy

-- Future economic outlook

-- Major initiatives including such topics as:

-- ${\odot}$ Current-year projects

-- Future projects

-- ${\odot}$ Service efforts and accomplishments information for selected departments or activities

-- Financial information including such topics as:

-- ${\odot}$ Discussion of internal control framework and budgetary controls

-- General government functions

-- ${\odot}$ Proprietary operations

-- \circ Debt administration

-- \circ Cash management

-- Risk management

-- Fiduciary operations

-- Other information including such topics as:

-- Independent audit

-- o Awards

-- Acknowledgements
+- The letter should be included in the introductory section of the Annual Comprehensive Financial Report (that is, before the financial section). - The institution's chief financial officer must sign the letter. - The minimum contents include the following: - Management's responsibility for financial information - An explanation of the sections of an Annual Comprehensive Financial Report - Definition of the financial reporting entity - Economic condition and outlook, including such topics as: - Overview of the local economy - Information regarding major industries affecting the local economy - Future economic outlook - Major initiatives, including such topics as: - Current-year projects - Future projects - Service efforts and accomplishments information for selected departments or activities - Financial information, including such topics as: - Discussion of internal control framework and budgetary controls - General government functions - Proprietary operations - Debt administration - Cash management - Risk management - Fiduciary operations - Other information, including such topics as: - Independent audit - Awards - Acknowledgements